axr167/interview-prep/technical-rounds/10-Binary-Tree/Readme.md

     }

 If you have a solution that requires the height of children at each step, then initialize a global variable for the value we are actually interested in and update that on each step via postorder (See diameter of binary tree)

-### 2. Use inorder traversal to arrange the nodes of a BST in order

-When you do inorder traversal in a binary search tree (left<current<right) then an inorder traversal returns the nodes in sorted order.

-This is useful if you want to get the kth smallest or kth largest element in a BST.

 ## Binary Tree